kiwipower/exploding/README.md

 ## Extension ideas

-As part of a face to face interview we like to seat together, discuss your submission and build up on it.
-We might pick from these examples below, or something else that we might find interesting in your code. _These are just examples in case you would like to think about them.
+As part of a face to face interview, we will pair with you to discuss your submission and build up on it.
+We will discuss the extension examples below, or may decide to work on something else that we find interesting in your code. _These are just examples in case you would like to think about them.
 They are not part of the unattended submission._

 * Allowing the user to configure the number of cards of each type in the deck
 * Allowing the user to configure the number of players